Fraternity and Sorority Organizational Sanctions

 examples.
 Again, the aim of such a task is the education by the group regarding their behavior and the consequences of such.
 Whoever imposes the sanction is responsible for seeing that it is carried out.
 Failure to perform an educational assignment may result in an additional sanction.

 length of time and will be communicated in writing to the chapter president.
 A letter will outline the reasons for this action, the expected response from the chapter, and the time line for said response.
-Building probation may be initiated by the Coordinator for Greek Life, Associate Director, or Director of Residence Life.
+Building probation may be initiated by the Assistant Director for Fraternity and Sorority Life, Director, or Executive Director of Housing and Residence Life.

-7. Suspension of Intramural Privileges: This sanction will prohibit a fraternity or sorority from participation in University intramural sports activities or receiving points for the same for a specified period of time.
-Suspension of intramural privileges may be instituted by the Coordinator of Greek Life, Associate Director, or Director of Residence Life.
+9. Suspension of Intramural Privileges: This sanction will prohibit a fraternity or sorority from participation in University intramural sports activities or receiving points for the same for a specified period of time.
+Suspension of intramural privileges may be instituted by the Assistant Director of Fraternity and Sorority Life, Director, or Executive Director of Housing and Residence Life.

-8. Building Suspension: Building suspension is the formal notification to a fraternity or sorority that their privilege to hold space in Mountain View hall is being revoked.
+10. Building Suspension: Building suspension is the formal notification to a fraternity or sorority that their privilege to hold space in Mountain View hall is being revoked.
 This sanction is in direct response to the chapter's failure to completely fill their assigned spaces with members holding housing contracts, or misconduct occurring on or off-campus.
 Suspension will be for a specified period of time after which a chapter could petition for reconsideration on a space available basis.
-Building suspension may be instituted by the Coordinator of Greek Life, Associate Director, or Director of Residence Life.
+Building suspension may be instituted by the Assistant Director of Fraternity and Sorority Life, Director, or Executive Director of Residence Life.

-1. The Greek Judicial Review Board will be involved in cases referred by the Coordinator of Greek Life, which do not pose a concern for individual confidentiality or the possibility of higher-level sanctions (University probation/suspension).
+1. The individual councils' judicial boards will be involved in cases referred by the Assistant Director of Fraternity and Sorority Life, which do not pose a concern for individual confidentiality or the possibility of higher-level sanctions (University probation/suspension).

-2. Administrative-sanctions may be taken in addition to or in place of Greek Judicial Review Board actions.
+2. Administrative-sanctions may be taken in addition to or in place of individual council judicial board actions.

 3. All "individual" (as opposed to "group") issues will be handled by the Student Disciplinary Procedures and the Residence Life Judicial Handbook.

-4. Issues potentially resulting in a decision of "Group/Chapter Probation" or "Group/Chapter Suspension" will be heard jointly by the Office of Student Life and the Office of Residence Life.
+4. Issues potentially resulting in a decision of "Group/Chapter Probation" or "Group/Chapter Suspension" will be heard jointly by the Office of Student Life and Housing and Residence Life.
 A joint decision and letter will then be rendered to the Chapter President.
 At the meeting the student/organization shall be provided with the following:

 o An explanation of the charges which have been made;